nikogenix/weather_app/README.md

     -   [ ] verify accessibility
         -   [x] icon descriptions
     -   [ ] error handling
+        -   [x] displaying "n/a" when no data is available
     -   [ ] testing
     -   [ ] performance
 -   [ ] bugs